 Around the World in Eighty Days is a delightful adventure story.
 Tagging alongside the main characters as they traverse Europe, India, Asia, the Pacific Ocean, America, and the Atlantic is a fun pursuit, and Verne’s book is a well-woven tale that has certainly earned its position as a classic in the library of fiction.

 P.S.
-A fun version for children that has forever shaped how I imagine Vernes’ characters is Van Gool’s adaptation of Around the World in 80 Days (see picture on right).
+A fun version for children that has forever shaped how I imagine Vernes’ characters is Van Gool’s adaptation of Around the World in 80 Days (see picture on left).
 The illustrations are engaging, and I would highly recommend it for kids!
 I loved it as a little girl and still feel nostalgic just thinking about it.